0x73006b/bbbboardapi/README.md

 ## CPSC 436 Individual Assignment

-This is the server side for my 436 MERN stack app.
-It’s build on NodeJS/Express.
+This is the server side for my CPSC 436i MERN stack app.
+It’s built on NodeJS/Express.